About Collaborative Undergraduate Research at St. Catherine University

 Open to all disciplines.

-In the past three summers, teams from 23 disciplines have participated in Collaborative Undergraduate Research (CUR).
+Since its inception in 2010, teams from 26 disciplines have participated in Collaborative Undergraduate Research (CUR).
 There are opportunities for students and faculty in all disciplines.
 From Biology to Studio Art to Nursing to Communication Studies to Theology to English, there's something for you.

 A community of scholars.

-While participants in CUR's Summer Scholars program at St. Kate's work with their teams, they are also part of a larger community of scholars who learn from and support each other.
+Student-faculty Summer Scholars teams are part of a larger community of scholars who learn from and support each other.

 The goal of every team is to present their work to a larger regional, national, or international audience.
 Recent projects have been presented at conferences of the American Psychological Association, Costume Society of America, and Hmong National Conference, among many others.
 One project was nominated for the "Best in Show" award at the first annual Association for Colleges and Twin Cities Film Festival, and several manuscripts have been published and others are under review.
 Students are co-authors on nearly every project.
 More »